Scientology: The Church of Scientology

-The Church is headquartered at the Flag Land Base in Clearwater, Florida.
-This base covers two million square feet and comprises about 50 buildings.
-The Church operates on a hierarchical and top-down basis, being largely bureaucratic in structure.
+The Church of Scientology is headquartered at "Gold Base" in Riverside County, California, where the highest Sea Org officials work, and at "Flag Land Base" in Clearwater, Florida.
+The organization operates on a hierarchical and top-down basis, being largely bureaucratic in structure.
 It claims to be the only true voice of Scientology.

 The internal structure of Scientology organizations is strongly bureaucratic with a focus on statistics-based management.
 Organizational operating budgets are performance-related and subject to frequent reviews.